 Presidential Volunteer Service Award

 This award recognizes Girl Scouts for their community service efforts.
 It is a Presidential honor, initiated by President Bush in 2003, to recognize the valuable contributions of volunteers across the nation who answer the call to service to others through their volunteer activities.
 As a certifying organization, GSHPA will identify eligible Girl Scout recipients, verify their service hours, and distribute the award to outstanding volunteers.
 Hours of service are accumulated from January 1 - December 31.
-Please access the form on our Forms page.
+The deadline for submission of hours is June 1.